Summary of Benefits and Coverage

 - A statement that it meets minimum value (plan covers at least 60 percent of medical costs of benefits for a population on average).

 You can request a copy of an SBC anytime.
 To get one, contact us.
 When you already have a health plan, you’ll get an SBC automatically at certain times:

 - On the first day of open enrollment.

 - When changes happen within your health plan.

-- When you make a change or are added to a health plan – for example if you get married or have a child, or experience another qualifying life event.
+- When you make a change or are added to a health plan – for example if you get married, have a child, or experience another qualifying life event.

 Even though an SBC is made to make it easier to understand health plan information, sometimes the terms in them can be confusing.

 You can use the Glossary of Health Coverage and Medical Terms, also called a “Uniform Glossary” to get clear, simple answers about what terms mean.

 It’s also possible to get an SBC in another language.
 Contact us or connect with customer service by calling the number on your Health Plan ID card to ask for a copy in the language you need.